charleshong3/charleshong3.github.io/blog/autocomp.md

         spad_addr += 64;
 ```

-<figcaption style="text-align:center">Example of software pipelining in tensor accelerators.
+<figcaption style="max-width:100%;">Example of software pipelining in tensor accelerators.
 The A matrix tile is spread throughout accelerator memory rather than repeatedly loaded to the same location, allowing data loading to run ahead and overlap with computation.
 </figcaption>
 </figure>